mmillar-bolis/MDunmeris/documents/quintessence/info/instructions.md

 ## QUINTESSENCE

+#### Sizes

+I have made two different sizes available: a more standard US Print size that is two-column, and a smaller "Pocket" size, similar to Mass Market Paperback dimensions, which is single column.
+The two editions are almost identical, except for a few small changes.

+In the Pocket version:

+* The introduction is rearranged to make the best use of available space
+* The Temple Oath in Daedric has been removed due to legibility
+* The breviary is rearranged to make the best use of available space
+* The map of Tamriel has been removed due to legibility

+---

 #### How to Print

 Printing something on Lulu is really easy but first you will need to download the interior and cover `.pdf`s.